This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Day trip ideas from Palma de Mallorca

-Mallorca has a lot to offer for every kind of traveller, whether it’s getting out on the water on a boat tour, scuba diving, hitting up some historic villages or heading into the mountains.
-Here are a few of my favourite day trips from Palma to consider if you stay more than a weekend.
+Mallorca has a lot to offer for every kind of traveller, whether it’s getting out on the water on a boat tour, scuba diving, hitting up some historic villages or heading into the mountains and thankfully, getting around Palma de Mallorca is pretty straightforward.
+Here are a few of my favourite day trips from Palma to consider if you stay longer than a weekend.

 Memorable: Port de Sóller